 </ul>

-Through the above method, AnQiCMS allows website operators to flexibly display products or articles under categories in the navigation menu according to actual needs, greatly improving the efficiency of website content presentation and user browsing experience.
-The key is to understand the association between the background navigation and categories, and to make good use ofnavList/archiveListandcategoryListThese core template tags.
+By this method, AnQiCMS allows website operators to flexibly display products or articles under categories in the navigation menu according to actual needs, greatly improving the efficiency of website content presentation and user browsing experience.
+The key is to understand the association between the background navigation and categories, and to make good use of itnavList/archiveListandcategoryListThese core template tags.

-2. I want to display specific types of articles (such as, only show 'Hot Articles') in the navigation, rather than all articles under a category.
-Can AnQiCMS do that?Yes, it can.archiveListTags provideflagParameter, you can use this parameter to filter articles with specific recommendation properties.
+2. I want to display specific types of articles in the navigation (such as only displaying 'Hot Articles'), rather than all articles under categories, can AnQiCMS do this?Yes.archiveListTags providedflagParameter, you can use this parameter to filter articles with specific recommendation attributes.
 For example,